-Any model aircraft that flies with wheels down whereas the full sized aircraft actually features retractable landing gear shall have the total flight score reduced by 25%.
+Any model aircraft that flies with wheels down whereas the prototype actually features retractable landing gear shall have the total flight score reduced by 25%.

 Only one attempt is permitted for each manoeuvre, the only exception is the procedure of getting a model aircraft airborne, as defined in 6.2.5.b.